mswang12/mswang12/README.md

 ### Hi there 👋

-In my [AI Blog's repo](https://github.com/mswang12/Blog), I learn about and explore new and exciting AI technologies.
+In my [AI Blog's repo](https://github.com/mswang12/Blog), I learn about and explore new and exciting AI technologies

+- 🌱 I’m currently learning about new topics in Reinforcement Learning, Natural Language Processing, and Computer Vision
+- 📫 How to reach me: deepganteam@gmail.com
+- ⚡ Fun fact: I love cats

 <!--
 **mswang12/mswang12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.